2 Options Markets{#sec-c:options}

 These basic positions form the building blocks for more complex option strategies such as spreads, straddles, and collars.

-2.5 Option Portfolios
+2.6 Option Portfolios

 Individual options can be combined with each other and with the underlying asset to create portfolios with specific risk-reward profiles.
 These strategies allow investors to implement sophisticated views about market direction, volatility, and risk management.
 We examine several common option portfolios below.
+We present the payoff diagram for each.

 Protective Put